-ENVS 326-3 Natural Resources, Environmental Issues and Public Engagement This course examines public engagement mechanisms and the attributes of successful engagement with respect to environmental and resource management issues.
+ENVS 326-3 Natural Resources, Environmental Issues and Public Engagement This course examines public engagement rublic Engagement This course examines public engagement mechanisms and the attributes of successful engagement with respect to environmental and resource management issues.
 It also addresses the socio-political and legal requirements for engagement with the public, including Aboriginal peoples.
 Exercises and critiques are used to provide students with practical experience in public engagement around environmental issues.